 “Who’s threatening?”
 Tabitha asked.
 She turned to Reggie.
 “Did you hear me threaten anyone?”

 Reggie shrugged his shoulders with a smile.

 “I don’t threat.
-I make promises and I promised the good people of the south I would bring them compensation.”
-She sharpened her attention to the party-goer.
-“Did you know that your granddaughter is befriending girls in my neck of the woods, deliberately getting them hooked on drugs and coercing them into starring in porn films?
-After she makes money from them she leaves them high and dry, addicted, and humiliated without a pot to piss in.
+I make promises and I promised the good people of the Shanties I would bring them compensation.”
+She sharpened her attention on Lynette.
+“Did you know that your granddaughter is befriending girls in my neck of the woods and coercing them into starring in porn films?
 You will pay for the lives you and your like have ruined one way or another.
 You could say I’m collecting for charity.
 I just happen to be a little aggressive in my fundraising.”